nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

       3. Call `fromJson()` of the newly created object, passing the property as the parameter (e.g. `Sprint.fromJson()`).
       4. New object's `fromJson()` will **repeat the same process again under Step 4** for its own properties.

-*`Priority` is an **enum** and is the only model which does not follow this strictly.
+* `Priority` is an **enum** and is the only model which does not follow this strictly.
 It is mapped by type casting the property as `String` first, then calling the `Priority.valueOf()` method to convert it into its respective **enum**.

 #### Saving Data
 ![Figure X: Saving Data](image/developerguide/storage_save.png "Saving Data")

-Data will be saved under two scenarios: 1.
-When the program exits.
-2. Changes made to the data.
+Data will be saved under two scenarios:
+1. When the program exits.
+1. Changes made to the data.

 ##### When the Program Exits
 `Scrumptious` will call `destroy()` which calls `save()` before it returns.